NationalGenomicsInfrastructure/ngisweden.se/README.md

 2. Clone your fork of the repository locally and `cd` into that folder.
 3. Log in to https://ngisweden.scilifelab.se and go to the [_"All-in-One WP Migration"_ plugin page](https://ngisweden.scilifelab.se/wp-admin/admin.php?page=ai1wm_export).
 Download an archive of all content (~4GB at time of writing).
 4. Run `docker compose up`, wait for the log messages to slow down and visit <https://localhost.8000> in your web browser.
-5. Go through the WordPress install and log into the admin interface
+5. Go through the WordPress install and log into the admin interface.
+  - It doesn't matter what you set here, it's going to be overwritten in a minute.
 6. Go to _Plugins_ > _Add new_ and search for, install and activate _"All-in-One WP Migration"_.
 7. Got to the [plugin import page](http://localhost:8000/wp-admin/admin.php?page=ai1wm_import) and drop your exported archive.
   - It takes a really long time, grab a coffee and be patient ;)
+8. You will be booted out of the admin interface once the import finishes.
+You'll now need to log in with the same username and password that you use on the production site.

 Ok that's it - initial setup should be done and you're good to go.